Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious Old Logo and Licious New Logo (L to R)

 Licious changed its old logo to the new one on June 3, 2022.
 The popular meat brand launched its new logo with a new colour scheme and this way it refreshed its brand identity.
-Walking down the new logo, we find 3 colours dominating - smoky grey, hearty red, and creamy white.
-This new logo is launched in order to enliven the lusciousness associated with meat.
-Speaking on this new makeover, Santosh Hegde, Vice President, brands, Licious, mentioned that innovation and evolution are not just pertinent but critical to the journey of Licious.
+Walking down the new logo, we find 3 colors dominating - smoky grey, hearty red, and creamy white.
+This new logo was launched to enliven the lusciousness associated with meat.
+Speaking on this new makeover, Santosh Hegde, Vice President, of brands, Licious, mentioned that innovation and evolution are not just pertinent but critical to the journey of Licious.

 Licious - Business Model